VeritasTrial/ac215_VeritasTrial/src/data-pipeline/README.md

 > [!NOTE]
 > - See [clean.py](./clean.py) for the structure of the cleaned data.
 > - Use `--help` on `cli.py` to get an overview of what each subcommand does.
+> - This step is automated in the "Deploy pipeline" workflow with GitHub Actions.